De Brazza's monkey: Behavior

 The lifespan of the De Brazza's monkey is thought to correspond similarly to other members of Cercopithecus which live up to 22 years in the wild and 30 years in captivity.
 Its cryptic nature makes the De Brazza's monkey hard to observe in the wild.
 Troop sizes are small for a guenon, ranging from 2-10 individuals on average.
 In some areas of Western Africa, such as Gabon and Cameroon, small pair-bonded groups of a male, female, and infants and juveniles have been observed.
 (These are the only guenons known to exhibit monogamy.)
 In Eastern Africa, the DeBrazza's monkeys live in single male, multi-female groups.
 Solitary males do not create bachelor groups and will occasionally depose an alpha male to take over access to the females.

 Male De Brazza's monkey communicates with booming sounds.
 These are usually heard early in the morning when the male calls out to establish his territory, though he will also use this call to bring the group back together if they get separated.
 When attacked by predators, males will give an alarm call.
 In the case of crowned eagles, males will emit a short bark before attacking the eagle to scare it off.
-Females have also been observed to give alarms calls and growl at humans.
+Females have also been observed to give alarm calls and growl at humans.
 Otherwise, female vocalizations are limited to quiet croaks given when feeding or resting.
 Infants and juveniles will give shrill squeals of distress when separated from their mothers or the group.
 Given the cryptic nature of this species, hearing their calls is sometimes the only way to know they are present.
 Unlike other guenons, which often form polyspecific associations to decrease predation and increase foraging, DeBrazza's monkeys will be aggressive towards other species and have only been known to tolerate some colobine species that do not compete with them for resources.

 Reproduction

 Female De Brazza's monkeys reach sexual maturity around 5 years of age, while males do not reach maturity until closer to 6 years of age.
-Most juveniles males will leave their natal group before they reach maturity.
+Most juvenile males will leave their natal group before they reach maturity.
 The breeding season lasts from February to March, but females can also go into estrous during times of high food availability.
 Gestation lasts between 5 and 6 months, and an infant stays close to its mother for the first year of its life at which point it is weaned.
 Females usually have one infant at a time, though twins have been born on rare occasions, with a year long inter-birth interval.